“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “You massaged both men and women?”

 “Oh, yeah, they can get it much cheaper here than in Japan.
-The Chinese females are the ones who usually go for boob massage.”
+But the Chinese females are the ones who usually go for boob massage.”

 “Why not?
 It’s a health thing here, considered good for the breasts.
 Nobody thinks there’s anything strange about it.
 It is also kind of erotic for them, a release, being pampered like that in the guise of therapy.
 Most female customers prefer to be massaged by a male, though.”